gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 I run `git status` before and after every command.
 Partly because my command may not do what I intended it to, and second, git is trying to help me.
 I know it feels just the opposite sometimes, but if you read the output of git status carefully, you will find possible commands that you should run next.

 Like in this example with changes in my working copy.
-It tells how I can stage files to be comitted, but also how to undo changes.
+It tells how I can stage files to be committed, but also how to undo changes.

 ```bash
 $ git status